Employer case study: Renishaw - The value of apprenticeships in business

 Julie Tegg, Director of Apprenticeships and Employer Training at Gloucestershire College said: “We thoroughly enjoy working with Renishaw to train their next generation of outstanding engineers.
 At Gloucestershire College, we are proud to deliver quality apprenticeship programmes, not just in engineering, but in a whole host of other specialisms from Level 2 up to Degree level.
 We work with businesses to find the right apprenticeship programme for them, and can even design bespoke training to suit their requirements.
 We are here to support employers, like Renishaw to develop the future of their business in house through apprenticeships.”

-Congratulations to Jack Chapman, Finalist for Gloucestershire's Apprentice of the Year 2020
+Congratulations to Jack Chapman, Winner of Gloucestershire's Engineering Apprentice of the Year 2020

-Jack Chapman, Embedded Electronics Engineering Degree Apprentice at Renishaw is a finalist for Gloucestershire's Apprentice of the Year.
+Jack Chapman, Embedded Electronics Engineering Degree Apprentice at Renishaw is the winner of Gloucestershire's Engineering Apprentice of the Year.
 Congratulations from everyone at Gloucestershire College, Jack!
-Best of luck for the awards.
 Read all about Jack's experience of being an apprentice at Gloucestershire College with Renishaw.

 Back local talent with Gloucestershire College

 There has never been a more important time for businesses to back our local talent here in Gloucestershire.
 We have young people looking for apprenticeship opportunities with employers like you.
 If your business can recruit an apprentice, visit: gloscol.ac.uk/backlocaltalent.

 Get in touch for expert advice by emailing: firstname.lastname@example.org or calling: 01452 563400.